Brief Bio

 Ph.D., LPCCs, NCC, CCMHC

-Dr. Litam provides clinical trainings, workshops, plenary speeches, and keynotes on a wide range of topics including: Identifying and responding to microaggressions in the workplace; Promoting work life integration; Navigating intergenerational and collective trauma; Challenging implicit bias; Supporting colleagues with marginalized identities, and; Cultivating culturally responsive work environments.
+Dr. Litam provides clinical trainings, workshops, plenary speeches, and keynotes on a wide range of topics including: Anti-asian hate and mental health outcomes; Responding to workplace discrimination; Promoting mental health in the workplace; Navigating intergenerational and collective trauma; Challenging implicit bias; Supporting colleagues with marginalized identities, and; Cultivating culturally responsive work environments.

 Selected National Awards